 Dairy Stock Judging is an important event and skill for Young Farmers.
 Its purpose is to train them to look for and assess the type of traits that are beneficial for long lasting, healthy cows that will also produce plenty of milk.
 Every dairy wants a herd of cows that will be able to produce the milk but will be able to have a calf and maintain a good level of health throughout the lactation.

 For every breed of cow, there is a “True Type Model” which is the ideal cow.
 The competitor must keep this in mind as they assess each animal.
-They will be looking for the functional traits such as good legs and feet leading to good locomotion, a well attached udder with enough width and height to hold the high milk yields expected from a modern cows, with body capacity sufficient to support the milk and a growing calf.
+They need to look at functional traits such as good legs and feet leading to good locomotion, a well attached udder with enough width and height to hold the high milk yields expected, with a body capacity sufficient to support the milk and a growing calf.

-Best Newcomer: Jasper Love, Sherborne YFC
+Best Newcomer: Georgia Pagett, Crewkerne YFC

 Highest Placed Individual: Joanna House, Marshwood Vale YFC